 Follow the course of the fountain of Covadonga, which is lost between chasms under Monte Auseva, forces us to a small detour to get to find the exact point where the water mysteriously enters the mountain.

-La Vega de Orandi It is one of those magical places of the Asturian orography.
-With an evocative name, it refers in the end to a nearby arcadia.
-The very name of Orandi resounds divinized among the peaks of the Picos de Europa, crossed by the river Deva, which etymologically means the personification of water in the celestial divinity of the same name.
-The water that heals, vivifies, animates, purifies, cleanses, and makes germinate.
-And next to the river Deva, Mount Auseva, perhaps of the pre-Roman root: «mount on the divinized water».
+La Vega de Orandi It is one of those magical places of Asturian orography.
+Evocative in name, it refers ultimately to a nearby arcadia.
+The same name of Orandi resonates divinized among the rocks of the Picos de Europa, furrowed by the river Deva, which etymologically supposes the personification of water in the celestial divinity of the same name.
+Water that heals, vivifies, animates, purifies, cleanses, and germinates.
+And next to the river Deva, Mount Auseva, perhaps of the pre-Roman root: "mount on the divinized water."

 The excursion is a kind of walk through the landscape near Covadonga, does not entail large differences in level and does not extend beyond four kilometers.
 To reach the beginning of the route we must continue from the sanctuary the road that leads to Los Lagos.
 At kilometer 3 we find ourselves with a wide curve, to the right of which part a path in good condition of about 2 meters wide.
 This will be our starting point, called Moferos.